Wessel44/DnDNotes/_notes/NPC/Xowin Thistlebottom.md

-Small Gnome with a pointy hat and fancy mustache.
+Small Gnome with a pointy hat and fancy moustache.
 Owner of [[Bottom's up Spells and Tricks]]